lwilko/lwilko/README.md

 - ✴️ Hi, I’m Lev!
 - 📙 I recently graduated with an [MPhys Physics](https://github.com/lwilko/mphys) from the University of Edinburgh
-- 🍊 I work as an Information Analyst for the Whole System Modelling team at [Public Health Scotland](https://github.com/PublicHealthScotland)
+- 🍊 I work as an Information Analyst for the Drugs Team at [Public Health Scotland](https://github.com/PublicHealthScotland)
-- ⛵ My current work focus is simulating outpatient pathways in Scotland's NHS using [simmer](https://r-simmer.org/)
+- ⛵ My current work focus is building an R package for my team
 - ✍️ In my free time, I’m compiling my favourite graph styles into a personal R package
 - 🧡 I’m interested in educational technology, graphical simulation, and game development